 Now Offering: Training, Consultation & Custom Drones

 Well after months all the improvements and patents and building bigger and more powerful units, adding thermal cameras, now almost ready with a flyable UV camera etc etc etc here we are.
 Along the way we got key help and support and encouragement from WAPA, PG&E, and SCE without which we would not have made it.
 We will soon be presenting our findings and proposed written regulations with these groups to the FAA.
-We are also extremely proud to announce our first set of training courses for drone operators, with a new web page dedicated to updated information for pricing and links for course date listings etc. Also we have course descriptions for our course offerings here: Standard Flight Operations, Advanced Flight Operations and UAV / Drone Program Administration.
+We are also extremely proud to announce our first set of training courses for drone operators.
+Also we have some course descriptions for our course offerings here: Standard Flight Operations, Advanced Flight Operations and UAV / Drone Program Administration.
 The process of choosing the right machine, learning to fly correctly and safely is our goal, and we can help you avoid many of the pitfalls.
 Let our experiences help you make this leap smoother and easier.
 Bringing a new level of fall protection training to tower workers, this complements our existing programs in climber safety & rope access.
 We can discuss your situation and arrive at better solutions for you than ever before, including custom training and custom built drones specifically for your applications!

 If you told any of us that Safety One would be flying a custom built drone helicopter around live 350 kv lines a year ago we would have laughed.
 Now the big question we all ask where will we be a year from now?